 Visit Dingle Oceanworld Aquarium.
 If you have kids in tow, this is a great spot to visit.
 You’ll get a chance to see sandtiger sharks, polar penguins, Asian otters, dwarf African crocodiles, iguanas and snakes.
 And you’ll even get to stroke the friendly rays or hold a starfish at the Touch Tank.

-Ride Dingle takes place on Saturday April 25th 2020 with early bird rates available until 31st December 2019.
+Ride Dingle takes place on Saturday April 25th 2020.
 You can register here.